serokell/blog-posts/Haskell Parser Combinators/article.md

 ### Strings

 To parse a string, the idea is to find everything that is between double-quotes.
 This approach has a weakness, though: we won't be able to parse escaped quotes.
-Later in this tutorial, we will present a solution to escaped characters.
+Later in this tutorial, we will present a solution to escaped characters using Megaparsec's lexing mechanisms.

 To achieve this, we will use two new functions: `between` and `takeWhileP`.
 Using `between open close x` is equivalent to `open *> x <* close`, while `takeWhileP` will read as many characters as possible that satisfy some predicate.